 Ridesharing Apps: Uber and Lyft offer discounted rides to vaccination appointments.
 Individuals can request rides through these respective apps, though these programs are not associated with or administered by Cal Poly.

 Students who have received all necessary doses of their COVID-19 vaccine (one dose for the Johnson & Johnson vaccine; two doses for the Pfizer and Moderna vaccines) can upload their vaccination records with Campus Health and Wellbeing.
-Uploading records will satisfy the CSU’s anticipated COVID-19 vaccination requirements.
+Cal Poly will also accept COVID-19 vaccinations that are recognized by the World Health Organization.
+Uploading records will satisfy the CSU’s COVID-19 vaccination requirements.

-- How to upload: Continuing students can upload their vaccination records through the COVID-19 Info tab of the Cal Poly Portal once they have received their final dose.
-Be sure to upload records through the COVID-19 Info tab and not through the Health and Counseling Portal.
-Students who received the COVID-19 vaccine through Campus Health and Wellbeing's Student Vaccination Clinic on campus don't need to upload their records.
+- How to upload: Students can upload their vaccination records through the Cal Poly Portal or the COVID-19 Vaccination Status Declaration once they have received their final dose.
+Students who received the COVID-19 vaccine through Campus Health and Wellbeing's Student Vaccination Clinic on campus don't need to upload their records but will need to confirm their information in the COVID-19 Vaccination Status Declaration system.

 - Lost your card?
 Contact the Public Health Department in the county in which you received your vaccination to request a copy.